Urban-Meteorology-Reading/UMEP-Workshop/source/SUPY/SuPy1.rst

 .. note::
- It is very important you do the right thing at this point.
+ It is very important you do the right thing at this point. **Only do one of the following**

   #.
 If you are a **Windows** user without a version of Python on you computer except for QGIS if so go `here <jpt_win>`
   #.
 If you already have Jupyter Notebooks installed use that